 The claim that votes in the Solomon Islands election are invalid if election officials don’t mark ballots with a red pen is false.

-Legislation which sets out the running of the election does not specify a colour – only that an official mark is made.
+Legislation that sets out the running of the election does not specify a pen colour – only that an official mark is made.

 This was confirmed by the Solomon Islands Electoral Commission.